quality materials you can trust

 At Dentures Direct Townsville, your prosthetist will try to replicate your denture as close as possible to your original teeth, even by trying to match your teeth shape and colour – and also the gum – to its natural appearance.

-Our full dentures are made of high-quality acrylic.
+Made of high-quality acrylic.
 We use a variety of top-end crosslinked acrylic denture teeth, depending on every individual case.

-Full dentures are easily removable and easy to clean, providing you with a comfortable, functional solution.
+Easily removable and easy to clean, providing you with a comfortable, functional solution.

 We also offer full implant supported overdentures for an even superior option.
-These dentures can be made of either porcelain or acrylic.

 Getting dentures can be a life-changing decision that allows you to regain control of what you can eat and how much food you can enjoy.
 With the ability to create dentures that blend naturally into your gums for an invisible appearance, you can now return to a lifestyle of food luxury, eating all your favourite things.